elastic/package-registry/README.md

 You can find a full reference of these and other options in the Elastic APM Go Agent [configuration guide](https://www.elastic.co/guide/en/apm/agent/go/current/configuration.html).

+## Performance profiling

+Package registry starts the HTTP profiler in the local port 6060 by default.
+The listening address can be configured using the `-httpprof` flag.
+An empty value disables it.

+You can read more about this profiler in the [pprof documentation](https://pkg.go.dev/net/http/pprof).

 ## Release

 New versions of the package registry need to be released from time to time.
 The following steps should be followed to create a new release: